SaleemKhair/musigram/README.md

 ```
 ## Testing
 ---
-This project uses `tox` and `pytest` to run tests, to execute tests run the and the test commands are managed by `Make` following:
+This project uses `tox` and `pytest` to run tests, the test commands are managed by `Make` following:
 ```
 $ make test clean
 ```